ClevelandOnRails/rubyonrailsbook/src/chapters/chapter_1.md

 - Models.
 - A brief over view of a rails application.
-- scaffolding.
+- Scaffolding.
-- databases - kinda.
+- Databases - kinda.
-- views. not much, but we know they exist.
+- Views. not much, but we know they exist.
-- controllers.
+- Controllers.

 ##Further Study: